Skip to content

 const libraryFilterId = await Engine.getInstance().getLibrary().addFilter({

-id: "randomId"
+id: "randomId",

-name: "filterName"
+name: "filterName",

 lutUrl: "/path/to/lut.jpeg",